 Our philosophy for booths is based on our determination to strengthen Bayer’s most important value drivers.
-All rules specified in the Key elements section must be followed.
+All rules specified in the Visual Identity section must be followed.
 Please read them first and then read through these additional rules for booth design.

 Bayer trade fair philosophy

 Bayer strengthens the company’s most important value drivers by means of a clear focus on the corporate brand and – wherever possible – by using the value-adding combination of product brands and the corporate brand.
 For this reason, the Bayer brand is presented at trade fairs in a two-level approach.
 The positioning of the corporate brand and product brand topic (the first level) and the product brand or topic (the second level) are clearly regulated.
 This two-level approach also permits the corporate brand to be presented as an overarching umbrella for multiple products, topics or solutions

 For us, sustainability basically means future viability and it forms an integral part of our business strategy.
 We are convinced that we can only achieve lasting commercial success if we balance economic growth with ecological and social responsibility.

 Responsible business practices are the foundation of the Bayer Group’s sustainable alignment.
 We can identify and mitigate risks at an early stage by implementing this alignment in the areas of compliance (e.g., anti-corruption and responsible marketing), human resources policy, product stewardship, health, environmental protection and safety, and supplier management.
 This is one of the key requirements for society’s acceptance of our business.
 On this basis, we aim to contribute to overcoming global challenges with our innovations, and in so doing develop additional business opportunities.

 In addition, we identify opportunities and risks by analyzing the expectations of important stakeholders.
 We match these up with our own assessment, thereby deriving the relevant fields of action for Bayer.
 We document the findings in a materiality matrix.